peripheryapp/periphery/README.md

 ### Excluding Indexed Files

-To exclude files from being indexed, pass the `--index-exclude <glob>` option to the `scan` command.
+To exclude files from being indexed, pass the `--index-exclude <globs>` option to the `scan` command.
 Excluding files from the index phase means that any declarations and references contained within the files will not be seen by Periphery.
 Periphery will be behave as if the files do not exist.
-This option can be used to exclude generated code that holds references to non-generated code.
+For example, this option can be used to exclude generated code that holds references to non-generated code, or exclude all `.xib` and `.storyboard` files that hold references to code.

 ## Continuous Integration